How Can Survivors Report Sexual Violence?

 Seek Legal Guidance

-- Survivors receive the possibility of financial compensation.
+- Survivors may receive financial compensation.

 How Do I Report Child Sexual Abuse?

-When you make a report, a certain amount of information is required including the child’s name, age, and address, as well as the type of abuse suspected.
+When you make a report, a certain amount of information is required, including the child’s name, age and address, as well as the type of abuse suspected.
 The reporting agency will be able to determine if there is enough information to act upon.
 You can always add to the report if you discover more information at a later date.